HHS/simpler-grants-gov/documentation/milestones/individual_milestones/communication_platforms.md

    1. Number of monthly active users in wiki, total
    2. Number of monthly active users in wiki, visitors
    3. Weekly volume of wiki edits/contributions
+6. Document sharing metrics
+   1. Number of internal project documents
+   2. Number of publicly accessible project documents
-6. Listserv Metrics
+7. Listserv Metrics
    1. Number of subscribed users in listserv, total
    2. Number of subscribed users in listserv, external
    3. Average number of responses in listserv thread
-7. Shared Inbox Metrics
+8. Contact Us Metrics
-   1. Weekly volume of messages to shared inbox
+   1. Weekly volume of messages/inquiries
    2. Average response time for a message

 ### Destination for live updating metrics